-In this 101 guide, we’ll define demand forecasting, discuss the benefits of demand forecasting, and review key types and methods of demand forecasting.
-Finally, we’ll review some new demand forecasting trends.
+In this guide, we’ll define demand forecasting, discuss the benefits for service and goods-oriented businesses, and review key types and methods of forecasting.

 What is demand forecasting?